soriamaegan-dev/ai-insurance-arbitration-info/README.md

 ---

-## 5 Powerful Tools in One App
+## 6 Powerful Tools in One App

 **⚖️ Liability & Accident Reconstructor**
 Describe the accident, select vehicle directions and damage areas, and get a complete arbitration argument with state-specific vehicle code citations arguing why your insured is not at fault.
 Supports 2 and 3 vehicle accidents across all 50 states.
+Upload up to 8 scene and damage photos, a police report, and recorded statements from both parties for the most comprehensive analysis.

 **🔧 Repair Estimate Analyzer**
 Upload the repair estimate and up to 6 damage photos.
 The AI performs a strict 5-step vehicle verification check covering Year, Make, Model, Color, and Damage Location.
 It identifies unnecessary repairs, disputes labor rates, flags unsupported operations, calculates the total loss threshold, and delivers a clear final determination — SHOULD HAVE BEEN DECLARED A TOTAL LOSS or REPAIRS WERE REASONABLE.
 Works even with no estimate for obvious total loss scenarios.